JueonPark/NdpxEstimator/README.md

  - #outputs
  - and, #ops.

+As you see, it is just a simple regression model.

 ## Datasets
 I manually collected all the data from the previous experiments.

 ## Model
-I used a simple Transformer model to estimate